 Research

-The Acquisition Option and Startup Innovations
+VC Exits and Startup Innovations

 Joint with Laurent Bach, Ramin Baghai, and Per Strömberg